You are here:

 What to do: In some cases, drugs called corticosteroids can minimize cell damage from a spinal cord injury.
 To be effective, they must be given within 8 hours of the injury.
 For this reason, it is important to call for emergency medical assistance immediately.
 Any person suspected of sustaining such a spinal cord injury should not be moved unless it is absolutely essential to keep the airway open so the person can breathe or to maintain circulation.

-For more information, visit the Web site of the National Institute of Neurological Disorders and Stroke at http://www.ninds.nih.gov/disorders/sci/sci.htm or call 800–352–9424.
+For more information on traumatic brain injury and spinal cord injury, visit the website of the National Institute of Neurological Disorders and Stroke (NINDS) at www.ninds.nih.gov/health_and_medical/disorders/sci.htm or call 800–352–9424.

 A bruise, or muscle contusion, can result from a fall or from contact with a hard surface, a piece of equipment, or another player while participating in sports.
 A bruise results when muscle fiber and connective tissue are crushed; torn blood vessels may cause a bluish appearance.
 Most bruises are minor, but some can cause more extensive damage and complications.

-What to do: Put the muscle in a gentle stretch position and begin using the RICE method (see “When and How to Treat at Home” to start the healing process.
+What to do: Put the muscle in a gentle stretch position and begin using the RICE method (see the section “When and How to Treat at Home”) to start the healing process.
 For more severe bruises, consult a doctor.

 Here are some “on-the-field” tips for helping a young child who has been injured:

 - Minor injuries are fairly common in young children; severe injuries are not.

 - A young child’s self-esteem and enjoyment of a sport can be influenced by an adult’s reaction when the child is injured.